top of page

 About Us

-Our service improves the health and wellness of people in our community and the quality of life of those who are feeling alone, isolated, and vulnerable.
+• Our service improves the health and wellness of people in our community and the quality of life of those who are feeling anxious, isolated, and vulnerable.

-Distress Centre Halton has a volunteer Board of Directors, 5 full-time staff and 3 part-time staff.
-We have 2 locations in Oakville and Georgetown.
-Currently we have approximately 200 volunteers between the two Centres.
+• Distress Centre Halton has a volunteer Board of Directors, 5 full-time staff and 5 part-time staff.
+We currently have approximately 325 volunteers supporting our community.

 Distress Line